Q&A Strategies & Defense

 What kills candidates

 Bluffing.
-The judges can sense when you are bluffing and do not really know how your solution works.
-Honesty with intelligent reasoning is always better than a confident wrong answer.
-Being realistic and brutally honest about your knowledge is essential.
+Judges can sense when a candidate is bluffing and does not really understand their own solution.
+Honesty with intelligent reasoning always beats a confident wrong answer.
+Being realistic and direct about knowledge gaps is essential.

 Common Trap Question Patterns